John C. Jorgenson

 Overview

-John focuses on mergers and acquisitions, corporate governance, securities law and general corporate law.
+John focuses on mergers and acquisitions, joint ventures, corporate governance, securities law, and general corporate law.

-John advises public and private companies, as well as private equity firms, on U.S. and cross-border corporate transactions, including acquisitions, divestitures, joint ventures and reorganizations.
-He has worked on strategic transactions across a variety of industries, including defense, finance, food and beverage, healthcare, manufacturing, media and entertainment, pharmaceutical and real estate.
+John advises public and private companies, as well as private equity sponsors, on U.S. and cross-border corporate transactions, including acquisitions, divestitures, carveouts, auctions, joint ventures, and reorganizations as well as corporate governance matters.
+He has advised on M&A transactions across a variety of industries, including biomedical, defense, finance, food, beverage, and agribusiness, healthcare, manufacturing, media, gaming and entertainment, pharmaceuticals, real estate, retail, and technology.
+John has completed business combination transactions alongside local counsel in over a dozen countries, including the U.S., Canada, the U.K., Scandinavia, and continental Europe.

 Prior to joining Dorsey & Whitney LLP, John practiced for several years in the Mergers and Acquisitions group at Skadden, Arps, Slate, Meagher & Flom LLP in New York.